-A complete list of variables in the HOSP dataset can be found in 2023 Researcher's Guide to the USRDS Database Appendix B: USRDS Data File Descriptions.
+A complete list of variables in the HOSP dataset can be found in 2024 Researcher's Guide to the USRDS Database Appendix B: USRDS Data File Descriptions.
 The following list outlines some of the key variables:

-- HCFASAF indicates the data source of the claim. - CLM\FROM provides the from date of service, indicating the admission date. - CLM\THRU provides the through the date of service, indicating the date of discharge. - HSDIAG1-HSDIAG26 provide up to 10 ICD-9-CM diagnosis codes in HOSP\to2009; and up to26 ICD-9/10-CM diagnosis codes in HOSP\2010on. - HSSURG1-HSSURG25 provide up to 10 ICD-9-CM procedure codes in HOSP\to2009; and up to 25 ICD-9/10- CM procedure codes in HOSP\2010on. - DRG\CD provides diagnostic-related group (DRG) codes, which categorize inpatient stays by ICD-9-CM diagnosis and procedure codes. - PRIMDIAG: equals "yes" when HSDIAG1 provides the primary diagnosis code in HOSP\to2009 and equals primary diagnosis code in HOSP\2010on
+- CLM FROM provides the from date of service, indicating the admission date. - CLM\THRU provides the through the date of service, indicating the date of discharge. - HSDIAG1-HSDIAG26 provide up to 10 ICD-9-CM diagnosis codes in HOSP\to2009; and up to26 ICD-9/10-CM diagnosis codes in HOSP\2010on. - HSSURG1-HSSURG25 provide up to 10 ICD-9-CM procedure codes in HOSP\to2009; and up to 25 ICD-9/10- CM procedure codes in HOSP\2010on. - DRG\CD provides diagnostic-related group (DRG) codes, which categorize inpatient stays by ICD-9-CM diagnosis and procedure codes. - PRIMDIAG: equals "yes" when HSDIAG1 provides the primary diagnosis code in HOSP\to2009 and equals primary diagnosis code in HOSP\2010on